tkhq/docs/docs/integration-guides/export-wallets.md

 ---
 # Export Wallet

-Turnkey's export functionality allows your end users to backup or transer a [Wallet](../getting-started/Wallets.md) by securely viewing the wallet's [mnemonic phrase](https://learnmeabitcoin.com/technical/mnemonic).
-We engineered this feature to ensure that the user can export their mnemonic without exposing the mnemonic itsef to Turnkey or your application.
+Turnkey's export functionality allows your end users to backup or transfer a [Wallet](../getting-started/Wallets.md) by securely viewing the wallet's [mnemonic phrase](https://learnmeabitcoin.com/technical/mnemonic).
+We engineered this feature to ensure that the user can export their mnemonic without exposing the mnemonic itself to Turnkey or your application.

 Follow along with the guide below to set up Wallet Export for your end users.